 - It lets you create videos

 - It includes high-resolution, free images from Unsplash, as well as paid, high-quality stock photos from Adobe Stock

 - Android access is limited to the graphics creator tool

-- In the free version, all pages and videos have Adobe Spark branding
+- In the free version, all pages and videos have Adobe Creative Cloud Express (Adobe Spark) branding

 - Pages have no e-commerce functionality

 This is just a quick overview of the best and the worst in Adobe Creative Cloud Express (Adobe Spark)’s offer.
 For a detailed look at all you can (and can’t) do with this application, read ahead!